startdias2/Network-Map/README.md

 # Get a MAP view from a PCAP.

 ## 1
-Install Graviz on your machine.
+Install Graphviz on your machine.

 ## 2
 Get the zip file in the CODE button and Unzip it.